fabric8io/fabric8/docs/getStarted/local.md

 #### Adding entries in /etc/hosts

 For each fabric8 application to access from externally you need a route setup in `/etc/hosts`.
 If you are using the fabric8 [vagrant image](vagrant.html) this can be automated.
-If you are using [OpenShift natively](openshift.html) then you need to update you

-This step is optional but if you are running the  and don't have a wildcard DNS entry setup for `*.vagrant.f8` then you might want to add an entry in your `/etc/hosts` file so that you can access services via their routes.
+If you are using [OpenShift natively](openshift.html) then you need to update your `/etc/hosts` (for Windows: `%WINDIR%\System32\drivers\etc\hosts`) so that you can access services via their routes:

 		10.0.2.2 vagrant.f8 fabric8.vagrant.f8 docker-registry.vagrant.f8 gogs.vagrant.f8
 		10.0.2.2 nexus.vagrant.f8 jenkins.vagrant.f8

 Where `10.0.2.2` is the IP address of your OpenShift master.
-If you get an error when accessing an fabriv8 service, please check that your service is added in `/etc/hosts`.
+If you get an error when accessing an fabric8 service, please check that your service is added in the hosts file.

+Alternatively you can setup a `*.vagrant.f8` wildcard DNS entry.
+How to do this is depends on your OS and is beyond the scope of this document.

 ### Reuse Docker from Vagrant